The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: The vector space of the derivations of a field

 \section{The vector space of the derivations of a field}

 In this appendix we recall some information on the derivations of a field.
 The proofs of the results we are going to state can be found in \cite[chp.
 II, \S\S 12 and 17]{ZS} (also \cite[chp.
-VIII]{L}); what of the following seems to be not explicitly included in \cite{ZS} or \cite{L} is anyway not too difficult to prove.
+VIII]{L}); what of the following is not explicitly included in \cite{ZS} or \cite{L} is anyway not too difficult to prove.

 A \emph{derivation} of a field $\KK$ is a mapping $d:\KK\rightarrow \KK$ such that